Disentangling Exploration of Large Language Models by Optimal Exploitation: Experimental Evaluation

 \subsection{Setup}

-\textbf{Agent instruction.} Our experimental setup directs agents to explore in order to solve tasks.
-The specific instruction tells to \emph{"collect information that helps to become better at maximizing the return"}.
+\textbf{Agent instruction.} Our experimental setup directs agents to explore and gather information about the balls.
 We reference this prompt as \emph{task-oriented} exploration.
-The exact template is detailed in appendix \ref{app:prompt-template}.
-Each agent is equipped with a simple memory system that stores the history of past interactions.
-Notably, unlike many prior studies, our approach does not provide agents with explicit hints about the domain.
+The exact template is detailed in Appendix A.4 \cite{grams2025disentangling}.
+Each agent is equipped with a simple memory that stores the history of past interactions.
+Unlike many prior studies, our approach does not provide agents with explicit hints about the domain.

-\textbf{Statistical robustness.} In terms of statistical robustness, we test each open-source with ten and each closed model with five runs on every environment.
-This results in a total of 30 runs per data point for open-source models and 15 runs for closed models.
+\textbf{Statistical robustness.} We test each open-source with ten runs and each closed model with five runs on every environment.
+Further, we employ paired t-tests for metric comparisons between models.
 In the following Figures, we report statistical significance using the standard error.
 Our return decomposition is measured at the end of exploration and as the mean over all episodes.
 The values are normalized to account for environments with different maximum returns.
-Other statistics are evaluated after all environment interactions.
-Full results are listed in appendix \ref{app:additional-results} and \ref{app:additional-results-maze}.
+Full results are listed in Appendices B and C \cite{grams2025disentangling}.

-\textbf{Evaluation procedure.} The \textbf{1.) \emph{Effectiveness}} is evaluated across three grids of Dark Treasure Rooms ($4 \times 4$, $5 \times 5$, and 7$ \times 7$) and mazes.
-The configurations test the scalability of the planning horizon.
-To assess \textbf{2.) \emph{Prompt-engineering}}, we compare our task-oriented agent instruction, with alternative prompts in a 7$\times$7 grid.
-We set soft lower and upper bounds for the exploration capabilities by directing the agents to strictly exploit or aimlessly explore without referencing the task.
-See appendix \ref{app:impact-agent-instruction-exploration} for more information and the alternative instructions.
+\textbf{Evaluation procedure.} We evaluate our first research question across a total of four different sizes of Treasure Rooms and maze environments.
+The configurations are designed to test the scalability of the planning horizon by gradually increasing the environment size.
+[4] For our second research question, we compare the task-oriented agent instruction with alternative prompts in a 7$\times$7 grid.
+Specifically, we design prompts that are supposed to test lower and upper bounds for the exploration capabilities by directing the LLM to exploit or explore intrinsically without referencing the task.
+See Appendix D \cite{grams2025disentangling} for more information and the alternative instructions.